dantegates/porter/README.md

 2. Define model classes for each service you want to add to the app.
 A single service consists of a model that satisfies the `porter.datascience.BaseModel` interface.
 Additionally you can define processor classes (objects implementing the `porter.datascience.BaseProcessor` interface`) for pre/post processing of model input/output respectively.
+If you have a serialized `sklearn` and/or `keras` objects and/or your model is on S3, classes in `porter.datascience` can help load these objects.
 3. Instantiate `porter.services.PredictionServiceConfig` with the appropriate arguments once for each model you would expose through the app.
 4. Pass the config objects from 3. to the `add_serivce` method of your `ModelApp` instance.